PythonCharmers/CoursePreparation/what_to_expect.md

-# What to Expect in your Python Charmers Course
+# What to Expect

+This section describes what to expect in your upcoming training course with Python Charmers.

 ## Timing